Daimler Company: Civil aviation

 After the Armistice it was decided that Daimler Hire should extend its luxury travel services to include charter aircraft through a new enterprise, Daimler Air Hire.
-Following the take-over of Airco and its subsidiaries in February 1920 services included scheduled services London-Paris as well as "Taxi Planes" to "anywhere in Europe".
+Following the take-over of Airco and its subsidiaries by BSA in February 1920 services included scheduled services London-Paris as well as "Taxi Planes" to "anywhere in Europe".
 In 1922, under the name of Daimler Airway services extended to scheduled flights London to Berlin and places between.
 Frank Searle, managing director of Daimler Hire and its subsidiaries moved with his deputy Humphery Wood into the new national carrier Imperial Airways at its formation on 1 April 1924.
 Searle and Wood and their Daimler Airway machines formed the core of Imperial Airways operations.